dzhoshkun/cpp-py-example/PITCHME.md

 https://github.com/dzhoshkun/cpp-py-example

-**Warning:** For conciseness, some links in this presentation point to isolated source code fragments for conciseness.
+**Warning:** For conciseness, some links in this presentation point to isolated source code fragments.
 Please always use the `master` branch when building the project from the above linked source code.